-Moving companies provide limited coverage.
-Be sure to read your contract to find out what is covered and how much it is covered for.
+Moving companies provide limited coverage, so be sure to read your contract to find out what is covered and how much it is covered for.

 Damages that are Covered

-There are different types of assessments that are offered by various companies.
-Be sure to use this information to make a decision on which moving company to use.
+There are different types of assessments that are offered by various moving companies.
+Hopefully this information will help you to make a decision on which moving company to use.

 Complete Value Protection: